Table of Contents

 KILL signal is sent to all processes to force a shutdown.
 If an individual request takes longer than 10 seconds, it might be interrupted.
 Keep an eye out for entries in your application logs that indicate failure to shut down gracefully.

 Heroku’s router enforces a 30 second window before there is a request timeout.
 After a request is delivered to a dyno via the router it has 30 seconds to return a response or the router will return a customizable error page.
 This is done to prevent hanging requests from tying up resources.
 While the router will return a response to the client, the unicorn worker will continue to process the request even though a client has received a response.
 This means that the worker is being tied up, perhaps indefinitely due to a hung request.
-To ensure your application’s requests do not tie up your dyno past the request timeout, we recommend using both Rack::Timeout and Unicorn’s timeout configuration setting.
+To ensure your application’s requests do not tie up your dyno past the request timeout, we recommend using both the Rack::Timeout gem and Unicorn’s timeout configuration setting.

 We recommend a timeout of 15 seconds.
 With a 15 second timeout, the master process will send a